apache/jena-site/source/documentation/query/javascript-functions.md

 ARQ supports (Jena v3.7.0 onwards) writing
 [custom SPARQL functions](https://www.w3.org/TR/sparql11-query/#extensionFunctions)
 in JavaScript.
-These functions can be used in FILTERs and for calculating values to assigb wiuth AS in BIND and SELECT expressions.
+These functions can be used in FILTERs and for calculating values to assign with AS in BIND and SELECT expressions.

 XSD datatypes for strings, numbers and booleans are converted to the native JavaScript datatypes.
 RDFterms that do not fit easily into